-Piano chord inversions are the different ways which you can arrange the notes in a chord.
-For instance, if you play three notes (a triad), then there are three inversions you can play for that chord.
-If you play four notes, then there are four chord inversions.
-If you play five notes, then there are five possible chord inversions.
+Piano chord inversions are the different ways you can arrange the notes in a chord.
+For instance, if you play three notes (a triad), there are three inversions you can play for that chord.
+If you play four notes, there are four chord inversions.
+If you play five notes, there are five possible chord inversions.

-Piano chord inversions help you play the piano in a pleasantly flowing manner without making the music sound too choppy.
-The chord inversions give you more freedom to move your hands while playing instead of having to stick with the root position for each chord.
+A piano chord inversion helps you play the piano in a pleasantly flowing manner without making the music sound too choppy.
+They give you more freedom to move your hands while playing instead of needing to stick with the root position for each chord.
 Triad chords are also known as minor or major chords.

 The root position is the starting piano chord inversion.
 This is also known as the parent chord, or root inversion, where all the other inversions start.
-Typically, you have three keys to a chord.
+There are typically three keys to a chord.
 Sometimes you may have four notes/keys or five notes/keys at a time (four notes mean four inversions; five notes mean five inversions).

-An example of a root chord inversion is the C major chord C, E, and G. The C note is the lowest keynote of the root inversion.
-This rule also applies to other root inversion chords as well.
+An example of a root chord inversion is the C major chord C, E and G. The C note is the lowest keynote of the root inversion.
+This rule also applies to other root inversion chords.
 You would do the same for four-note and five-note chords as you would a three-note (triad) chord.

-First chord inversion is when we switch the bottom keynote of the chord to the top note.
-For example, with the previous C major chord we would move to the next C key and play the C at the top so that it plays as E, G, C. This will give the chord a slightly higher tune than the root position.
+The first inversion of a chord is when we switch the bottom keynote of the chord to the top note.
+For example, with the previous C major chord we would move to the next C key and play the C at the top so that it plays as E, G and C. This will give the chord a slightly higher tune than the root position.
 This inversion is often interchangeable with the root inversion.

-Second chord inversion is taking the bottom note from the first chord inversion and playing it as the new top note.
-From the previous example of the first chord inversion we had E, G, and C. Now we would move to the next E key on the piano and play the chord as G, C, E.
+The second inversion of a chord is taking the bottom note from the first chord inversion and playing it as the new top note.
+From the previous example of the first chord inversion, we had E, G and C. Now we would move to the next E key on the piano and play the chord as G, C and E.

 Playing with four notes in a chord